echogarden-project/echogarden/docs/Tasklist.md

 ### Recognition / Whisper
 * When using `dtw-ra` alignment, pass the transcript as a prompt.
 Remove some of the initial transcript based on what has been detected (try to find the best matching initial segment between the transcript and recognized text, and remove it at each recognition window).
 * During language detection, if file is more than 30s, run the detection over all the segments and average the resulting probability distributions, consider how to handle very short segments
+* Log individual tokens to the terminal as they are being decoded from the model
+* Add sampling and temperature support to decoder
 * Timestamps extracted from cross-attention are still not as accurate as what the official Python implementation gets.
 Try to see if you can make them better.
 * Cache last model
 * Integrate speech language detection into the recognition itself, so it is done efficiently when the language is not known